kiln/flourish-sdk/README.md

 ```javascript
 document.body.style.fontFamily = state.body_font.url;
 ```

+#### `hidden`
+This type is for documenting state properties which should not be editable from the settings panel in the visualisation editor.
+Any property with a `hidden` type will not be editable within the visualisation editor interface.

 #### Conditional settings
 Sometimes you might want to simplify the user experience for Flourish users by hiding some settings depending on whether they are needed or not.
 You can use the `show_if` and `hide_if` properties to control whether or not a setting should be displayed based on another setting’s value.